-The Project meets the guidelines with respect to mass and scaling, architectural features and appearance and the HDC has approved the proposed renovation design and details of the Chapel Building, all as found above.
+The Project meets the guidelines with respect to mass and scaling, architectural detailing, features materials and appearance and the HDC has approved the proposed renovation design and details of the Chapel Building, all as found above.
 The Project meets the design guidelines of ZBL Section 6B5.2.